espressif/esp-matter/docs/en/developing.rst

 2.2.1 Test Setup (CHIP Tool)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A host-based chip-tool can be used as a Matter client to commission and control the device.
+A host-based chip-tool can be used as a commissioner to commission and control a Matter device.

 2.2.1.1 Commissioning
 ^^^^^^^^^^^^^^^^^^^^^

-Use ``chip-tool`` to pair the device:
+Use ``chip-tool`` to commission the device:

 .. only:: esp32 or esp32c3

    ::

-      chip-tool pairing ble-wifi 0x7283 <ssid> <password> 20202021 3840
+      chip-tool pairing ble-wifi 0x7283 <ssid> <passphrase> 20202021 3840

 .. only:: esp32h2